 Temperature Verification:

-- Place appliance thermometer in refrigerator center
+- Place an appliance thermometer in the center of the refrigerator

 - Wait 24 hours

-- Verify refrigerator reads 37-38°F (3°C)
+- Verify refrigerator temperature is 37-38°F (3°C)

-- Check freezer reads 0°F (-18°C)
+- Check freezer temperature is 0°F (-18°C)

 - Adjust settings if needed